-The vice president for research and health sciences is responsible for policies and services that support the University's research and economic development activities.
-Serving under the vice president for research and health sciences are the deans of the health sciences colleges.
+The vice president for research and graduate education is responsible for policies and services that support the University's research and economic development activities as well as graduate education.
+Serving under the vice president for research and graduate education is the dean of the graduate school.

 The vice president for student affairs and dean of students provides leadership and supervision for the staff and programs of the division of student affairs, and serves as a liaison between students and the university administration.
-The vice president also serves as vice provost for academic support.
+The vice president also serves as vice provost to oversee selected academic support functions.
+The vice president/vice provost for is appointed by, reports jointly to, and serves at the pleasure of the president and the vice president for academic affairs and provost.